Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 The consultant you call today (the market you're replacing): Expensive.
 Slow.
 A few questions per phone call β if you can get on the calendar.
 No audit trail.
 No attribution.
 The knowledge is in someone's head, not in a governed system.
 The bottleneck is not their expertise.
 It is their availability.

 The AI tools you already have (the foundation you're building on): Powerful.
 Fast.
 But they only see your own documents.
 They cannot pull from your supplier's compliance certifications, your regulator's origin rules, or your testing lab's material analysis β because those live behind other organizations' boundaries.
-Standalone AI makes your silo faster.
+Single-tenant AI makes your silo faster.
 It does not connect your supply chain.

-This platform (what no standalone tool can replicate): Governed content across bilateral agreements.
+This platform (what no single-tenant tool can replicate): Governed content across bilateral agreements.
 AI synthesizes answers from your content, your suppliers' content, your regulators' content β citing every source.
 Contributors verify their portions.
 Your Association certifies the chain.
 The verified response becomes an executable governance record: auditable, attributed, timestamped.
 The architecture requires a network with governed agreements and an independent certification authority.
 No product that operates inside one organization's boundary can provide this.

-| Consultants | Standalone AI | This platform | |
+| Consultants | Single-tenant AI | This platform | |

 |---|---|---|---|